Understanding Economic Inequality

 5. Seek Funding Strategically

-Explore bootstrapping, crowdfunding, grants, and loans.
-Choose funding sources that align with your values and growth plans.
+Explore bootstrapping, crowdfunding, grants, and loans aligned with your goals.

 6. Focus on Impact

-Measure your success not just by profit, but by the positive impact you create in your community and for your customers.
+Measure success not just by profit, but by positive community impact.

 Key Success Factors